Southport, North Carolina: History

+On September 27, 2025, a person opened fire from a boat in the Intracoastal Waterway at the American Fish Company in the Yacht Basin area of the city.
+Three people were killed and a further six were injured.
+The suspect was arrested while loading his boat in Oak Island a short time later.

 Geography

 Southport is located in southeastern Brunswick County on the northwest bank of the tidal Cape Fear River, approximately 2 mi inland from the Atlantic Ocean.
 North Carolina Highway 211 enters the city from the north as North Howe Street and travels south to one block north of the waterfront, where it turns east as East Moore Street, leading northeast to the city limits, where it turns east again as Ferry Road on its way to the western terminus of the Southport–Fort Fisher ferry across the Cape Fear River.

 According to the United States Census Bureau, the city has a total area of 9.8 km2, of which 9.7 sqkm is land and 0.1 km2, or 0.73%, is water.

 Climate

 Southport has a humid subtropical climate (Cfa).
 Summers in Southport are very hot and humid while winters are very mild by North Carolina standards.
 Southport is the warmest place in the state of North Carolina, with a yearly average temperature of 65.0 °F, with annual temperatures more similar to that of coastal Georgia or the northern Gulf Coast of Florida than the rest of North Carolina.